Clarendon Specialty Fasteners Standard Terms and Conditions of Supply

 (v) Failure in whole or in part of power supplies.

-12.2 The Seller undertakes however to make every reasonable endeavour within its power to overcome difficulties arising in connection therewith but reserves the right to cancel suspend or vary its obligations under the contract of supply and in the event of shortages of goods or of available resources for their production storage or delivery or continued difficulty in rendering services arising from any of the events or circumstances referred to in Clause 19, the Seller reserves the right to allocate as it may think fit its available goods and resources and performance of services between customers and whom it has contractual obligations in respect thereof and shall not be obliged to purchase goods from third parties or sub-contract services to make good such shortages, or performance.
+12.2 The Seller undertakes however to make every reasonable endeavour within its power to overcome difficulties arising in connection therewith but reserves the right to cancel suspend or vary its obligations under the contract of supply and in the event of shortages of goods or of available resources for their production storage or delivery or continued difficulty in rendering services arising from any of the events or circumstances referred to in Clause 10, the Seller reserves the right to allocate as it may think fit its available goods and resources and performance of services between customers and whom it has contractual obligations in respect thereof.

 The Buyer agrees to indemnify the Seller against any loss, damage, costs, claims or expenses incurred by the Seller in respect of liability established against the Seller by a third party arising out of or in connection with the contract of supply.

-16.1 The Buyer agrees to use the goods and obtain services for uses specified in the Seller’s current sales literature or for other uses which the Seller has specifically notified in writing to the Buyer as being in the Seller’s opinion free from risk to health and safety.
+14.1 The Buyer agrees to use the goods and obtain services for uses specified in the Seller’s current sales literature free from risk to health and safety.

 Each delivery or part delivery of any order shall be deemed to be sold under a separate contract.
 Neither failure on the Seller’s part to make any delivery or part delivery in accordance with the contract for supply nor any claim by the Buyer in respect of such delivery or part delivery shall entitle the Buyer to reject the balance of the order.